ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

   ![](/assets/images/dxl/dxl_quick_start_insert/dxl_control_01.png)

-  > Connection Example of the DYNAMIXEL Starter Set
+> Example Connection Diagram for the DYNAMIXEL Starter Set

 <!-- NOTE: DYNAMIXEL Quick Start Guide -->

 ### [DYNAMIXEL Shields](#dynamixel-shields)

 The [DYNAMIXEL Shield] and [DYNAMIXEL Shield MKR] were created to enable users to easily integrate DYNAMIXELs into their arduino based projects.
-Using the shields in combination with the [DynamixelShield](#dynamixelshield) library enables Arduino users to do the DYNAMIXELs with simple APIs.
+Using the shields in combination with the [DynamixelShield](#dynamixelshield) library enables Arduino users to control DYNAMIXELs with a simple and flexible API.

 ![](/assets/images/dxl/dxl_quick_start_insert/dxl_control_05.png)
-> Connection Example of DYNAMIXEL with DYNAMIXEL Shield
+> Example Connection Diagram for the DYNAMIXEL Shield

 ## [Embedded Controllers](#embedded-controllers)

 <!-- ### [OpenRB-150](#openrb-150)

-The [OpenRB-150]  is a new open source controller that is highly compatible with the Arduino products.
-Using a dedicated library Dynamixel2Arduino(#dynamixel2arduino), you can just start off DYNAMIXEL with ease.
+The [OpenRB-150] is a new open source controller designed to be highly compatible with the Arduino ecosystem.
+Using the dedicated Dynamixel2Arduino(#dynamixel2arduino) library allows you to quickly get started developing your application.

+The OpenRB's features include:
-- SAMD21 Cortex-M0+ 32bit low power ARM® MCU allows the OpenRB to support feature of Arduino IDE.
+- A SAMD21 Cortex-M0+ 32bit low power ARM® MCU, providing support for Arduino IDE.
-- More features with Arduino MKR formfactor Shield
+- Compatibility with Arduino MKR form factor Shields, allowing the integration of additional features and hardware.
-- On-board 3Pin JST connectors to directely power and control the DYNAMIXEL.
+- On-board 3Pin JST connectors to directly control and power DYNAMIXELs.
-- With the firmware provided by the OpenRB Board Manager, you can scan use the OpenRB-150 with [DYNAMIXEL Wizard 2.0](#dynamixel-wizard-20)  -->
+- Special firmware included in the OpenRB Board Manager, allowing the OpenRB-150 to be used to connect with [DYNAMIXEL Wizard 2.0](#dynamixel-wizard-20)  -->

 ### [OpenCR1.0](#opencr10)

-[OpenCR1.0](/docs/en/parts/controller/opencr10) (Open-source Control module for ROS) is an open source robot controller with a powerful embedded MCU from the ARM Cortex-M7 line-up.
+The [OpenCR1.0](/docs/en/parts/controller/opencr10) (Open-source Control module for ROS) is an open source robot controller with a powerful embedded MCU from the ARM Cortex-M7 line-up.
 The hardware, software, schematics, PCB Gerber, BOM, and firmware of the OpenCR1.0 are completely open source.
 It was developed to serve as the main controller used in the official ROBOTIS ROS education platform [TurtleBot3](/docs/en/platform/turtlebot3/overview/).

-The OpenCR is also compatible with Arduino IDE for developing customized software for your projects ([DYNAMIXEL SDK (Arduino)](#dynamixel-sdk-arduino), [Arduino Library](#arduino-library)).
+The OpenCR is also compatible with Arduino IDE for developing customized software for your projects, with support for the [DYNAMIXEL SDK (Arduino)](#dynamixel-sdk-arduino) and [Arduino Library](#arduino-library).

 ![](/assets/images/parts/controller/opencr10/opencr_pinout.png)
 > OpenCR 1.0 Layout and Pin Map

 ![](/assets/images/dxl/dxl_quick_start_insert/dxl_control_03.png)
-> Connection Example of DYNAMIXEL with OpenCR 1.0
+> Example Connection Diagram for the OpenCR 1.0

 ### [OpenCM9.04](#opencm904)

-[OpenCM9.04] is featuring an embedded MCU from the ARM Cortex-M3 line-up.
-The OpenCM is compatible with the Arduino IDE([DYNAMIXEL SDK (Arduino)](#dynamixel-sdk-arduino), [Arduino Library](#arduino-library)) for development of custom software for your project.
+The [OpenCM9.04] features an embedded MCU from the ARM Cortex-M3 line-up, and is compatible with Arduino IDE([DYNAMIXEL SDK (Arduino)](#dynamixel-sdk-arduino), [Arduino Library](#arduino-library)) for development of custom software for your project.

 ![](/assets/images/parts/controller/opencm904/opencm904_14.png)

 {% capture exp_board %}
-**NOTE**: When combined with the [OpenCM 485 EXP Board](/docs/en/parts/controller/opencm485exp) the OpenCM 9.04 can drive RS-485 DYNAMIXELs as well as TTL based DYNAMIXEL.
+**NOTE** When combined with the [OpenCM 485 EXP Board](/docs/en/parts/controller/opencm485exp) the OpenCM 9.04 can be used with both TTL and RS485 DYNAMIXEL Actuators.

 ![](/assets/images/parts/controller/opencm904/opencm485exp_product.jpg)